greydoubt/ttyverse/README.md

 <img width="419" height="168" alt="Screenshot 2026-03-17 at 14 14 37" src="https://github.com/user-attachments/assets/018e0968-02cf-4d24-aa5b-42d12728abc8" />

+Printer Driver Mode for TTY (Touch To You know...
+Make Xerox)

+Mount a folder (./data) containing PDFs

+Container:

+Converts each PDF → .ps using Ghostscript

+Verifies both files

+Sends to print queue (lp)

+Continues until all files are processed

+Exits when finished (no daemon)

+Notes / Options

+If you want real printing, you’ll need to connect CUPS to a printer (network or USB).

+If this is for a printer farm / pool, you could scale:

+docker compose up --scale printer-pool=3

     tidyr – help transform data specifically into tidy data, a table where each row is a single observation.
 The value of each observation is given in a column of the table.
 Variables describing the observation are included as additional columns.